StudentVlad5/Python-Programming-Foundations-and-Best-Practices/README.md

 # Python-Programming-Foundations-and-Best-Practices
 # AddressBook and Notes CLI System

-This Python-based command-line application allows users to manage contacts in an AddressBook and organize notes.
+This Python-based command-line application allows users to manage contacts in an sorted AddressBook and organize notes.
 You can add, view, edit, and delete contact details and notes using a variety of simple commands.
+Akso implemented a decorator for logging user commands.
 ---

 ## Features